CariHQ/cari-medical-store/README.md

 ### Create user accounts

-We're gonna create a restaurant admin and driver account so we'll have access to both sides of the platform.
+We're gonna create a vendor admin and driver account so we'll have access to both sides of the platform.

-**Create restaurant admin account**
+**Create vendor admin account**

 1. Go to http://localhost:3000/signup.
-2. Select 'I'm a restaurant'.
+2. Select 'I'm a vendor'.
-3. Select the restaurant you want to create an admin for.
+3. Select the vendor you want to create an admin for.
 4. Fill out the remaining form fields and click 'Create account'.
-5. You can now log in as a restaurant admin and access the restaurant dashboard at http://localhost:3000/dashboard/restaurant.
+5. You can now log in as a vendor admin and access the vendor dashboard at http://localhost:3000/dashboard/vendor.

 **Create driver account**